Polyamory: Marriage implications

 During a PinkNews question-and-answer session in May 2015, Redfern Jon Barrett questioned Natalie Bennett, leader of the Green Party of England and Wales, about her party's stance toward polyamorous marriage rights.
 Bennett responded by saying that her party is "open" to discussion on the idea of civil partnership or marriages between three people.
 Bennett's announcement aroused media controversy on the topic and led to major international news outlets covering her answer.
 A follow-up article written by Barrett was published by PinkNews on May 4, 2015, further exploring the topic.

 In most countries, it is legal for three or more people to form and share a sexual relationship (subject sometimes to laws against homosexuality or adultery if two of the three are married).
 With only minor exceptions no developed countries permit marriage among more than two people, nor do the majority of countries give legal protection (e.g., of rights relating to children) to non-married partners.
 Individuals involved in polyamorous relationships are generally considered by the law to be no different from people who live together, or "date", under other circumstances.
 In 2017, John Alejandro Rodriguez, Victor Hugo Prada, and Manuel Jose Bermudez became Colombia's first polyamorous family to have a legally recognized relationship, though not a marriage, as by Colombian law, marriage is between two people, so they instead called it a "special patrimonial union".
 Some have called for domestic partnership laws to be expanded to include polyamorous couples and have said that marriage-like entitlements should apply to such couples.

-In later years, in the debate over same-sex marriage, neither those for nor those against it favored polygamy itself, with agreement that multiparty marriage should remain impossible.
-In the case of polyamory, which is different from polygyny, there was little public debate about its existence.
-This is because some advocates of same-sex marriage became leery of associating with polyamory because they thought it would "give their enemies ammunition".
-If marriage is intended, some countries provide for both a religious marriage and a civil ceremony (sometimes combined).
-These recognize and formalize the relationship.
-Few countries outside of Africa or Asia give legal recognition to marriages with three or more partners.